KiCad/kicad-mac-builder/README.md

 Issues
 ======
 In early 2018, I'm noticing that sometimes wxPython doesn't download properly from Sourceforge, so I've included a mirror in this repository.

+In May 2018, the OCE bottle for 10.11 refers to the 10.12 SDK internally.
+It requires the full XCode to install, not just the CLI tools.
+I have included a bottle in case you are doing this on a headless machine without XCode.

 Linting
 =======